radhey24h/cloud-in-depth/azure-in-depth/Day-2-Azure-basics/01-Azure-basics.md

 - **Scalability**: Easily scale resources up or down based on demand.
 - **Flexibility**: Supports various programming languages, frameworks, and operating systems.
-- **Global Reach**: Azure has data centers in multiple regions around the world, providing low-latency access and compliance with local regulations.
+- **Global Reach**: Azure has data centres in multiple regions around the world, providing low-latency access and compliance with local regulations.
 - **Security**: Azure offers robust security features, including advanced threat protection, encryption, and compliance certifications, ensuring your data and applications are secure.
 - **Cost Efficiency**: Azure provides a pay-as-you-go pricing model, allowing you to optimize costs by only paying for the resources you use.
 Additionally, Azure offers various cost management tools to monitor and control expenses.
 - **Reliability**: With a strong service level agreement (SLA), Azure ensures high availability and uptime for your applications, minimizing downtime and business disruptions.
 - **Innovation**: Azure continuously evolves, offering cutting-edge technologies such as artificial intelligence, machine learning, and Internet of Things (IoT) services to drive innovation and competitive advantage.
-- **Hybrid Capability**: Azure supports hybrid cloud scenarios, allowing you to integrate on-premises data centers with the cloud, providing flexibility and control over your IT environment.
+- **Hybrid Capability**: Azure supports hybrid cloud scenarios, allowing you to integrate on-premises data centres with the cloud, providing flexibility and control over your IT environment.
 - **Developer Productivity**: Azure offers a comprehensive set of development tools, including Visual Studio, Azure DevOps, and GitHub integration, enabling developers to build, deploy, and manage applications efficiently.

 ### Drawbacks